baselime/docs/sending-data/events-api.md

 # Events API

 Baselime provides an Events API which enables you to send data to Baselime by making a `POST` request to the API endpoint.
-It enables your to send data directly from your applications or services to Baselime, rather than using a logging or monitoring service as an intermediary.
+It enables you to send data directly from your applications or services to Baselime, rather than using a logging or monitoring service as an intermediary.

 ```bash # :icon-terminal: terminal